1 Bg 4-1972: Transcendental Knowledge

 > actually learned who has attained to such perfection of

 > knowledge.
-Development of this knowledge of eternal
+Development of this knowledge of the eternal

-> servitorship to the Lord is compared to fire.
+> servitorship of the Lord is compared to fire.
 Such a fire,

 > once kindled, can burn up all kinds of reactions to work.